-These results again show the strength of the geological model with the high-grade copper-cobalt core with flanking or peripheral lead and zinc mineralisation.
-Back or "close off" holes, which include WFRC276, are required to assist the accurate definition of the Resource blocks.
-In the case of WFRC276, the strong copper mineralisation with high grade cobalt is solidifying the tonnes and grade of the Walford deposit.
+These results show the excellent continuity of the high-grade copper-cobalt core.
+They also continue to define the flanking or peripheral lead and zinc mineralisation.
+Back or "close off" holes, which include WFRC279 and WFRC282, are required to assist the accurate definition of the Resource blocks.